slatedocs/slate/source/index.md

 ## Arguments

-> The following URL can be used for credit notification evaluation.
+> The following URL can be used for credit notification evaluation:

 ```code
 https://edna.identitymind.com/im/jax/credit/